Bold Executive Leadership Trends in 2025

 • How are we systematically capturing and codifying Boomer institutional know‑how before it walks out the door?

-Bottom line: A leadership pipeline that flows across five generations is strategic fuel for your business growth.
+Bottom line: A leadership pipeline spanning five generations is strategic fuel for your business growth.
 Embed two‑way mentoring, team coaching, cross‑gen assignments, and age‑inclusive metrics now, and you’ll transform demographic complexity into a wellspring of adaptability and growth.

 Trend 6: Sustainability & Climate Governance Move to the P&L